Medical Egg Freezing

 The fluid within each follicle is aspirated and then examined in the IVF laboratory for the presence of an egg.
 After identification, the eggs are washed and transferred to petri dishes in an incubator.

 The eggs are frozen in the laboratory using a method known as vitrification.
 The eggs can then be stored until you’re ready to use them, when they can be thawed and used for IVF.

 What is vitrification?

 Egg freezing is a relatively new procedure, because of the complications involved in preserving eggs.
 The fact that the egg is the largest cell in the body and high in water content makes it difficult to freeze safely.
 Traditional cryopreservation technology caused crystals which resulted in damage to a high proportion of eggs, making freezing unviable.

-A new cryopreservation technology called Vitrification – a flash freezing process where a patient’s unfertilized eggs are placed in a special freezing solution – helps eggs to survive freezing and thawing so that they are intact and viable.
+Vitrification is a new cryopreservation technology.
+It is a flash-freezing process where unfertilised eggs are placed in a special freezing solution, which helps eggs to survive freezing and thawing so that they remain intact and viable.

 Current pregnancy rates following the use of thawed, vitrified eggs have begun to rival those achieved when fresh, unfrozen eggs are used.
 Thousands of babies have been born worldwide to those who have recovered from cancer and other serious illness, following egg vitrification.

-If you have a partner you may choose to freeze embryos for future fertility treatment.
-Which involves undergoing an IVF cycle to retrieve the eggs which are then fertilised in the laboratory and the resulting embryos are stored.
-It is important to note that where embryos are created, both partners have the right to withdraw their consent for future use of the embryos.
-The serious consequences of this should be considered as it could result in you loosing access to your own reproductive material.
-Freezing the woman’s eggs, gives her more autonomy over her pregnancy options in future.
+It’s important to note that where embryos are created, both partners have the right to withdraw their consent for future use of the embryos.
+The serious consequences of this should be considered as it could result in you losing access to your own reproductive material.
+As a woman, freezing your eggs gives you more autonomy over your pregnancy options in the future.